-In Oregon, our electricity comes from a variety of resources, from coal and petroleum to nuclear energy.
+In Oregon, our electricity comes from a variety of resources, from hydroelectricity and coal to wind and nuclear energy.

 Click through the tabs above to view

 state- and utility-level resource mix information.
 Hover over the various chart

 bubbles and bars to show resource-level data, and use the map tools to zoom in

 and move around specific area.
 For further instructions and Electricity Resouce Mix highlights, please view the Tableau Data Dashboard: Oregon's Electricity Mix tutorial video.

 The Oregon Department of Energy collects electricity resource data from our

 state’s utility providers.
 The information helps us – and Oregonians across the